The Best UX Portfolio Website Builders Cover Image

 © Notion, Fair Use

-People primarily know Notion as a versatile productivity tool.
-However, its flexibility also lets you adapt it for building portfolios.
-Unlike specialized platforms, Notion offers a simplified, structured environment to create and showcase work.
-Its unique feature is its use of "blocks" for various types of content, from text and images to videos you embed.
+Notion is a versatile productivity tool—what people seem to primarily know it for—but Notion’s flexibility allows you to adapt it for building UX portfolios, too, in a simplified and structured environment where you can create and showcase your work.
+Its unique feature is how it uses “blocks” for various types of content—ranging from text and images, to videos you embed.

-Super is a specialized tool that takes Notion's flexible content management capabilities and turns them into fully functional websites, including portfolios.
-Unlike Notion alone, Super provides enhanced design customization that allows you to apply custom domains, fonts, and analytics.
+Super is a specialized tool that takes Notion's flexible content management capabilities and turns them into fully functional websites, which includes portfolios, and—unlike Notion alone—Super provides enhanced design customization that allows you to apply custom domains, fonts, and analytics as you need and desire.

 Main Features